 DEV 0004 Reading, Writing, and Study Strategies This course, which is available only to students who utilize the services of the Jones Learning Center, fulfills developmental requirements in reading and writing.
 It is designed to help students develop reading, writing, and study strategies necessary to master the content of college course requirements.
 Topics covered will include reading comprehension skills, elements of paragraph and essay writing, organization and time management, and other study techniques necessary to succeed at the collegiate level.
-Students who pass Reading, Writing, and Study Strategies with a grade of "B-" or better may enroll in English Composition I. Students who pass Reading, Writing, and Study Strategies with a grade of "C+", "C", or "C-" may enroll in English Composition I, provided that it is taken concurrently with composition supplemental instruction that corresponds to their Composition I class.
-Students who make below a "C-" in Reading, Writing, and Study Strategies must repeat the course the following semester, meeting requirements cited above.
+Students who pass Reading, Writing, and Study Strategies with a grade of "C-" or better may enroll in English Composition I. Students who make below a "C-" in Reading, Writing, and Study Strategies must repeat the course the following semester, meeting requirements cited above.

 DEV 0103 Written Communication The aim of the course is to teach students to express themselves clearly and effectively in writing.
 The course content includes a thorough review of English grammar as well as the structure of paragraphs and essays.
 The grade will be computed in grade point averages but may not be used to satisfy general education requirements nor degree requirements.
 Students with an ACT English score of 17 or below must enroll in Written Communication as a prerequisite to English Composition I. This three-hour course will include three hours per week of regular classroom instruction.
-Students who pass Written Communication with a grade of "B-" or better may enroll in English Composition I with no restrictions, unless they must take Composition I with SI to fulfill their reading SI requirement.
-Students who pass Written Communication with a grade of "C+", "C", or "C-" may enroll in English Composition I, provided that it is taken concurrently with supplemental instruction that corresponds to their Composition I class.
+Students who pass Written Communication with a grade of "C-" or better may enroll in English Composition.
 Students who make below a "C-" in Written Communication must repeat the course.

 DEV 0113 Beginning Algebra This course is for students who have inadequate preparation for either Intermediate Algebra or College Algebra and is required of students who have an ACT mathematics sub-score of 15 or less (or an equivalent SAT mathematics sub-score).
 The grade in this course will be included in computation of semester and cumulative grade point averages, but the course may not be used to satisfy any core or distribution requirement nor will the course be counted as credit toward any degree.
-Students who pass Beginning Algebra with a grade of "B-" or better may enroll in Intermediate Algebra with no restrictions.
-Students who pass Beginning Algebra with a grade of "C+", "C", or "C-" must enroll in Intermediate Algebra with Supplemental Instruction.
-Students who make below a "C-" in Beginning Algebra must repeat the course and must concurrently enroll in Supplemental Instruction.
+Students who pass Beginning Algebra with a grade of "C-" or better may enroll in Intermediate Algebra.
+Students who make below a "C-" in Beginning Algebra.

 DEV 0123 Intermediate Algebra This course is for students who have inadequate preparation for College Algebra and is required of students who have an ACT mathematics sub-score of 16-19 (or an equivalent SAT mathematics sub-score) or who are also required to complete DEV 0113, Beginning Algebra prior to enrolling in this course.
 The grade in this course will be included in computation of semester and cumulative grade point averages, but the course may not be used to satisfy any core or distribution requirement nor will the course be counted as credit toward any degree.
-Students who pass Intermediate Algebra with a grade of "B-" or better may enroll in College Algebra with no restrictions.
-Students who pass Intermediate Algebra with a grade of "C+", "C", or "C-" must enroll in College Algebra with Supplemental Instruction.
-Students who make below a "C-" in Intermediate Algebra must repeat the course and must concurrently enroll in Supplemental Instruction.
+Students who pass Intermediate Algebra with a grade of "C-" or better may enroll in College Algebra.
+Students who make below a "C-" in Intermediate Algebra must repeat the course.